jamesbaber1/user_data/README.md

 Follow the instructions for installing docker on your machine [here](https://docs.docker.com/get-docker/).

-Create a docker account [here](https://hub.docker.com/signup/) if you haven't already.
+Create a docker account [here](https://hub.docker.com/signup/) if you haven't already and login into docker from the docker desktop dashboard.

 Setup file sharing for the `freqtrade` folder inside the root of this repo by going to Docker Desktop and then `Settings > Resources > File Sharing` Then add the path to your freqtrade folder in your project.
 This allows docker to